harmya/error-correcting-codes/README.md

 After receving the message and the table, we first decode the table, then we decode the message using the table.

-Now implementing parity bit error correction:
+Now implementing parity bit error correction